-- The first plea in law raises the legal question of whether the aid granted to cover 80% of costs is liable to distort competition and affect trade between Member States. - 22 Should that question be answered in the negative, this would lead to the annulment of the contested acts. - In addition, seven other similar cases, which are based on the same legal question, are pending before this court.
+- 21 The first plea in law raises the legal question of whether the aid granted to cover 80% of costs is liable to distort competition and affect trade between Member States. - 22 Should that question be answered in the negative, this would lead to the annulment of the contested acts. - 23 In addition, seven other similar cases, which are based on the same legal question, are pending before this court. - 24 The other pleas in law raise the legal question of whether the aid in the present case is existing aid and whether the public authority was entitled to decide on this question itself or whether it should have referred that decision to the Commission. - 25 In that context, the present Chamber has doubts as to the actual expiry of aid scheme SA.32113 approved by the Commission. - A time limit for the scheme is not explicitly specified in aid decision SA.32113 itself.
+It is only apparent from its publication in extract in the Official Journal of the European Union of 4 January 2013 that the aid scheme provided for by the Provincial Law was intended to run until 31 December 2016. - 27 Provincial Law No 9 provided that the necessary funds for contributions to the construction of mini-hydroelectric power plants for mountain huts and hostels for which connection to the electricity grid is not feasible without disproportionate effort in technical and financial terms is to be determined annually by the respective law on finance. - 28 This was also done after 2016, and corresponding amounts were earmarked for those contributions in the provincial budget for 2017 and 2018. - 29 In State aid decision SA.32113, the Commission had regarded the objective of Provincial Law No 9 as compatible with the internal market with regard to mountain huts and hostels not connected to the electricity grid. - 30 Accordingly, the question arises as to whether the aid scheme concerning the electrification of mountain huts and hostels by means of renewable energy sources, which was declared by the Commission to be compatible with the internal market within the meaning of Article 107(3) TFEU, expired on 31 December 2016.

-- In that context, the present Chamber has doubts as to the actual expiry of aid scheme SA.32113 approved by the Commission. - A time limit for the scheme is not explicitly specified in aid decision SA.32113 itself.
-It is only apparent from its publication in extract in the Official Journal of the European Union that it was intended to run until 31 December 2016. - Provincial Law No 9 provided that the necessary funds for contributions to the construction of mini-hydroelectric power plants for mountain huts and hostels for which connection to the electricity grid is not feasible without disproportionate effort in technical and financial terms is to be determined annually by the respective law on finance. - 27 This was also done after 2016, and corresponding amounts were earmarked for those contributions in the provincial budget for 2017 and 2018. - In State aid decision SA.32113, the Commission had regarded the objective of Provincial Law No 9 as compatible with the internal market with regard to mountain huts and hostels not connected to the electricity grid. - Accordingly, the question arises as to whether the aid scheme concerning the electrification of mountain huts and hostels by means of renewable energy sources, which was declared by the Commission to be compatible with the internal market within the meaning of Article 107(3) TFEU, expired on 31 December 2016. - 30 If the above question were answered in the negative, the aid granted would constitute existing aid, with the consequence that the contested reduction of the amount of aid would be unlawful. - 31 If the question were answered in the affirmative, it would constitute aid granted after the period approved by the Commission.
-Even if there is no breach of conditions and obligations imposed by the Commission, the aid would have been granted improperly. - In such a case, it would be necessary to assess whether Article 20 of Regulation (EU) 2015/1589 is to be interpreted as meaning that, in the case where aid is granted improperly, the Commission must issue a recovery decision before the public authority intervenes. - Furthermore, it is necessary to assess whether that aid continues to be compatible with the internal market within the meaning of Article 107(3)(c), since it serves to facilitate the development of certain economic areas as found by the Commission in State aid decision SA.32113.
+- 31 If the above question were answered in the negative, the aid granted would constitute existing aid, with the consequence that the contested reduction of the aid would be unlawful. - 32 If the question were answered in the affirmative, on the other hand, it would constitute aid granted after the period approved by the Commission.
+Even if there is no infringement of conditions and obligations imposed by the Commission, the aid would have been granted improperly. - 33 In such a case, it would be necessary to assess whether Article 20 of Regulation (EU) 2015/1589 is to be interpreted as meaning that, in the case where aid is granted improperly, the Commission must issue a recovery decision before the public authority intervenes. - 34 Furthermore, it is necessary to assess whether that aid continues to be compatible with the internal market within the meaning of Article 107(3)(c), since it serves to facilitate the development of certain economic areas as found by the Commission in State aid decision SA.32113.